Mr-Smyth/sunwhere/README.md

 # SunWhere?

 SunWhere is a browser based application designed to help the user decide which destination to choose for a weekend away, based on predicted weather.
+It returns a weather score or rating for the predicted weather, for each of the user entered locations.

 # UX
 ## User Stories